CSDotNET0211/TetrioVirtualEnvironment/README.md

 Also if character system is implemented, I will support if it was not so complicated.

 ConsoleApp                  - Simple TETR.IO replay viewer using this library.
-TetrReplayLoader            - Easy to get replay data from ttr/ttrm.
+TetrLoader            - Easy to get replay data from ttr/ttrm.
 TetrioVirtualEnvironment    - TETR.IO environment.

 ## Branch